MdSajjadHossin/sono-plus-digonostic/README.md

 npm install

-adter that the site will run successfully...
+after that the site will run successfully...

 ### The site contains:
 * Home Page